-You will be highly qualified and motivated with research and teaching expertise in Climate Science primarily in the areas of climate dynamics, climate extremes, climate change science, and/or weather-climate interactions.
-You will be expected to undertake independent research, supervise research students and teach and administer components of the School's Climate and Weather undergraduate and graduate programs.
+You will be highly qualified and motivated with research and teaching expertise in the interdisciplinary area of paleoclimate modelling.
+We are seeking an individual with research interests primarily in the areas of paleoclimate science and computational modelling of paleoclimates.
+The ideal candidate will sit at the interface between the School's Climate and Weather and Geology disciplines and use a combination of climate and paleoclimate data to simulate past climate states and/or future climate change parameters.
+You will be expected to undertake independent research, supervise research students and teach and administer components of the School's Geoscience undergraduate and graduate programs.

-We welcome applications from members of under-represented groups and/or individuals seeking flexible work arrangements.
+We particularly welcome applications from members of under-represented groups and/or individuals seeking flexible work arrangements.